The true power of Namaste in Yoga

 When are you supposed to practice the Namaste pose?

-When you reach the yoga class, the chances are that you may be facing some stress or tension due to the outside world.
-Thus, Namaste pose will help you to cleanse the mind from all the worries so that you are completely focused on the yoga practice.
-It is the very first thing that you should do when you get to your yoga class.
+When you reach the Yoga class, you may face some stress or tension from the outside world.
+Thus, the Namaste pose will help you clear your mind of all worries, allowing you to focus entirely on your yoga practice.
+It’s the first thing you should do when you arrive at your Yoga class.
 It is done at the end as well.

-Hence, if you practice yoga as a daily routine, then you will be aware of the existence in a way that allows you to forget all the worries.
-It is not just an exercise that you attend and then forgets when you walk out of the yoga classes.
-Overall, anyone who dedicates themselves to it will feel a wide reach of benefits.
-Truly, yoga can be a much-needed retreat from the busy, non-stop lives we lead.
-Give it a try and enjoy the benefits it offers.
+Hence, if you practice Yoga as a daily routine, you will be aware of its existence in a way that allows you to forget all your worries.
+It’s not just an exercise you attend and forget when you leave yoga class.
+Overall, anyone who dedicates themselves to it will feel a wide range of benefits.
+Truly, Yoga can be a much-needed retreat from the busy, nonstop lives we lead.
+Give it a try and enjoy the benefits it has to offer.